 - Why don't you make an electronic manual and a printed manual?

 - Do you plan to create a PDF version of the manual?

 - Can I browse the manual, just to get ideas about using the software?

-- Can I learn about new features in version 9 without a printed guide?
+- Can I learn about new features in without a printed guide?

 - Can I view Reunion and the manual at the same time?

-Reunion 9 includes an electronic manual, not a printed manual.
-We think it's the very finest electronic documentation and help system available — a friendly, fast, and effective way to answer your questions and help you learn about Reunion.
+Reunion includes an electronic manual, not a printed manual.
+We think it's the finest documentation and help system available — a friendly, fast, and effective way to answer your questions and help you learn about Reunion.

-In Reunion, you open the manual in one of four ways:
+In Reunion, you open the manual in one of three ways:

 To search the manual (after it's opened)...

 - Click in the search box in the manual toolbar.